 Practical Examples of Time Tracking for Focus

-For professional life, instead of saying “I will get work done,” you can use a structured method.
+For professional life, instead of saying “I will get work done,” use a structured method.
 The Pomodoro Technique is a great example.
 You work in focused 25-minute blocks with short breaks, and you log each completed “pomodoro.”
-This turns your workday into a series of small, verifiable wins, breaking down complex projects into manageable small tasks.
+This turns your workday into a series of small, verifiable wins, breaking down complex projects into manageable tasks.

 For your physical health, intentions are notoriously weak.
-You can intend to get fit all you want, but your body only responds to the hard work you actually do.
+You can intend to get fit all you want, but your body only responds to the work you actually do.
 Instead of just “going to the gym,” your log would show “3 sets of 8 reps on bench press” and “30 minutes of cardio.”

 Here is what a simple daily proof log might look like: